ryanmavilia/ryanmavilia.github.io/src/pages/blog/2025-08-13-unemployment-week-0.md

 ## What's different this time

-1. I don't have a lease over my head because I was about to do a temporary move to my dad's house.
+1. I don't have a lease over my head because I was about to move home.
 2. My savings are larger and I'm farther on my FIRE path.
 3. People are showing support and I'm more open and honest about what I need from them.